MIDL-Conference/midl-website/pages/mh-webinar25.md

 {{ button("Mental Health Awareness Webinar Registration Link", "https://forms.gle/LuvudyLGZdbxVYPK6") }}

-Did you know that graduate students and PhD candidates experience anxiety and depression at rates over six times higher than the general population?
-[1] These numbers highlight just how critical it is to address mental health in academic environments.
+Did you know that early career researchers experience anxiety and depression at rates over six times higher than the general population?
+[1] These numbers highlight just how critical it is to address mental health in academia.
 By raising awareness and fostering open conversations, we can help break the stigma surrounding mental health.

 ![Potrait of Sophie Valeix](/images/mh-webinar25/SV_photo.jpg){: class="align-right" width="180"}